 Based on current understandings in the field of immunology and cancer biology, the results are inconsistent with what was expected.
 Marker information has been the primary information on which population identification has been based.
 Thus, t-SNE values were thought to “dilute” the quality of information available to SPADE.
 Since t-SNE reduces the number of dimensions that quantify the sample, the information is thought to be of lesser quality than information provided by protein markers.
 The dimensionality reduction would reduce the effectiveness of SPADE since the program would be given “bad” information.
 However, the opposite appears to be true based on the results.
 Regardless of what population was used as truth, the use of t-SNE information resulted in an automatically gated population that more closely resembled the true population.
 Using markers and t-SNEs generally provided the closest representation.
 However, sometimes the use of t-SNE values alone actually produced the best results.
 Nevertheless, the use of markers only always resulted in population identification that least resembled the true population as established by an expert.
 Most importantly, this signifies that the results are not circular.
 Essentially, the use of t-SNEs in SPADE does not enhance SPADE’s ability to identify the correct populations as a result of the aforementioned populations being based on viSNEs.

 Given that, the findings suggest that the use of t-SNE enhances SPADE’s ability to identify populations.
-In PBMCs, the f-measure for SPADE demonstrate that the use of t-SNEs alone and t-SNEs with markers produced clustering that was better than clustering based on markers only (Fig. 2).
-However, when biaxial gating was used as the truth in the PBMC data, that difference was less pronounced (Fig. 2).
+In PBMCs, the f-measures for SPADE demonstrate that the use of t-SNEs alone and t-SNEs with markers produced clustering that was better than clustering based on markers only (Fig. 2B).
+However, when biaxial gating was used as the truth in the PBMC data, that difference was less pronounced (Fig. 2A).
 This was possibly due to the fact that the populations identified based on biaxial plots, such as the CD16-, CD56 bright NK cells, are much rarer than what even would appear on a viSNE plot (Fig. 1).
 As a result, the SPADE program was probably unable to produce an accurate representation of the true population regardless of the information it was given since identification of such novel populations is beyond the capability of the program.

 For the GBM data, the results were similar to the PBMC data; the use of t-SNEs in SPADE produced results that were better than using markers only.
 Interestingly, when the results for SPADE were compared to the true populations based on viSNE, t-SNEs only outperformed the use of markers and t-SNEs.
 It is possible that in populations less identifiable, such as GBM, the use of the t-SNE similarity scores may be the best information to base clustering on, and that the use of marker information in conjunction with t-SNE may actually impair the program’s ability to produce more accurate clustering.